Smart Crop Rotation for Vegetables and Herbs: Stabilise Marketable Yield, Soil Health, and Regenerative Performance

 Pro tip: Grouping crops like this allows for systematic rotation without overcomplicating planning, especially on diversified farms or market gardens.

-How Crop Rotation Works in Practice
+How Crop Rotation Works in Practice: Crop Sequencing for Fertility Balance and Predictable Results

 Each crop group plays a unique role in soil regeneration.
 For example: